wprashed/trackflow-order-timeline-tracker/README.md

 - Full timeline card on the **View Order** page.
 - Full timeline card on the **Order Received (Thank You)** page.
 - Status-aware visual states for processing, completed, on-hold, refunded, failed, and cancelled orders.
-- Translation-ready strings using the `order-timeline-tracker` text domain.
+- Translation-ready strings using the `trackflow-order-time-tracker` text domain.

 ## Requirements